Hermitage (religious retreat): Eastern Christian tradition

-"...to the poustinia had first, after securing the blessing of their spiritual director, to find a village.
+"...to the poustinia had first, after securing the blessing of his or her spiritual director, to find a village.
 He generally did this through pilgrimage and prayer.
 Once having discovered the village to which he felt God drawing him, the poustinik went to the elders and asked permission to live there as a poustinik.
 Permission was happily given, as Russians were glad to have a poustinik praying for them.

 The poustinik lives alone praying for his own salvation, the salvation of the world, and particularly for the community that God has blessed for him to be a member.
 Traditionally:

 The poustinik was also available to the people.
 When there were special needs, such as a fire to fight or hay to bring in, the poustinik would help.
 And whenever anyone had something they wanted to talk about—a question about prayer, a problem, a special joy or sorrow—they could go to the poustinik.

 The poustinik is one who listens, and shares the love of Christ with all whom he encounters, as well as a cup of tea or some food; whatever he has he shares, as God has shared all with him.